portworx/px-docs/cloud/gcp/gke.md

 **PX Version**

-Support for GKE is available only Portworx release 1.4 and above.
+Support for GKE is available only Portworx release version 1.4 and above.

 ## Create a GKE cluster